“… The roads of the Incas were the most useful and stupendous works ever executed by man. ” Alexander Von Humboldt

 Pre-trek briefing for the Classic Inca Trail:

 You will have an in-depth briefing with your guide 1 or 2 days before your trek.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 Day 1: Cusco – Trailhead at Km 82 – Ayapata